1forh/forh-template/README.md

     BingSiteAuth.xml
     google124512.html

-`assets/` houses sass, javascript, and images.
+`assets/` houses sass, javascript, and images

 `layouts/` houses the default layouts of the theme